muhinyia/muhinyia/README.md

 - 👋 Hi, I’m @muhinyia
-- 👀 I’m interested in Data Science and Artificial Intelligence
+- 👀 I’m interested in Data Engineering
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently seeking a role in Data Analysis
-- 💞️ I’m looking to collaborate on Data Engineering Projects
 - 📫 How to reach me : ndegwamuhinyiadmn97@gmail.com

 <!---